 The person on probation will now have an old case designated as a Violation of Probation case (or a VOP), and a possible new case for the new law violation.
 You do not need to be convicted of the new criminal charge in order for the previous case to be reopened as a Violation of Probation (VOP).

-The best defense to a violation of probation in Florida is proving that the action the individual took that actually violated the terms of probation was not done wilfully.
+The best defense to a violation of probation in Florida is proving that the action the individual took that actually violated the terms of probation was not done willfully.

-So, using the previous example of miscommunication where the probationer did not realize they had a meeting with their probation officer, that would be an non-willful violation of probation.
+So, using the previous example of miscommunication where the probationer did not realize they had a meeting with their probation officer, that would be a non-willful violation of probation.

 If the probation officer is unforgiving and decides to arrest that individual, it is important to immediately contact an experienced criminal defense attorney.

 If you’ve been charged with a Violation of Probation in South Florida, a skilled Fort Lauderdale criminal defense attorney can help you argue your side and present the best legally relevant facts in your case, regardless of whether the conduct was willful, to encourage the judge to obtain the best possible outcome for your particular situation.